• Skip to primary navigation

 Instructions

-• Add the pihikete tiakarete parauri (chocolate biscuits) to a tāwhirowhiro (food processor).
-Process until a fine-ish crumb forms.
+• Add the pihikete tiakarete parauri (chocolate biscuits) to a tāwhirowhiro (food processor) or crush it in a bowl with a rolling pin or something similar.

-• Add the pata (butter), wanira (vanilla) and rau kikini whakauruuru (mixed spice).
-Pulse only a few times, just until it all comes together.
+• Add the pata kua rewaina (melted butter), wanira (vanilla) and rau kikini whakauruuru (mixed spice).

 • Add the pata pīnati (peanut butter) and whip it in until it is just combined for around 10 seconds.